acocac/MTLCC-MODIS-GCP/README.md

 ### Instructions
 * Scripts for training and evaluation are provided.
-* The code can be executed after downloading the demo data (available [here](https://drive.google.com/drive/folders/1ljxThnqgeNsnfv_qejI-jE8O4bH9mHkW?usp=sharing)
+* The code can be executed after downloading the demo data (available [here](https://drive.google.com/drive/folders/1ljxThnqgeNsnfv_qejI-jE8O4bH9mHkW?usp=sharing))
 *  After installing the dependencies the python scripts should be executable.

-### Dependencies
-Implementations of ConvGRU and ConvLSTM was adapted from https://github.com/carlthome/tensorflow-convlstm-cell and adapted into the trainer/utils.py script.

 ### Acknowledgements
 The author acknowledges Marc Rußwurm for a constant feedback of this implementation derived from his original repository.

 This development is part of my on-going PhD titled "Modelling pan-tropical land cover and land-use change trajectories of newly deforested areas" at King's College London supervised by Dr. Mark Mulligan (first supervisor at King's College London) and Dr. Louis Reymondin (co-supervisor at the International Center for Tropical Agriculture - CIAT).

+## Future work
+* Enable TPU-processing, using TPUestimator
+* Improve strategies for multiGPU processing (currently only working with tf.distribute.MirroredStrategy)
+* Fix serving functions for online predictions and integration with Google Earth Engine's ee.Model (further info [here](https://developers.google.com/earth-engine/tensorflow))

 ### Contributing
 Contributions via pull requests are welcome.
 Please make sure that changes pass the unit tests.
 Any bugs and problems can be reported on the repo's issues page.